Last updated June 10, 2017

 $220k at 3.5% APR accrues $7835 the first year in interest.

-So you are likely to still come out on top, with your loans growing more slowly than they otherwise would be with the federal government.
-You’ll have to do the math with the rates you are offered versus the amount of unpaid interest you have sitting around to see how it works out.
+So you’ll have to do the math with the rates you are offered versus the amount of unpaid interest you have sitting around to see how it works out.
 Online calculators (like this one) make it pretty straightforward.
 The interest capitalizes at end of your six month grace period after finishing school, so if you just recently graduated, this is irrelevant.
 If you’ve been forbearing, then your interest already has and continues to capitalize, so that downside also doesn’t apply.

 Part of what makes refinancing so desirable right now is the fact that interest rates are at historical lows.
 It’s what makes this a good time to buy a house too.
 It’s also what makes the federal student loan interest rates particularly galling.
 There’s no guarantee the gap will always be so large.
 In fact, last year’s offered rates weren’t anywhere near so exciting, and at some point, like all cycles, interest rates will eventually go up.